-[]string

-values is an array of string values.
+Required values []string values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists of DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.

-false

-key

-string

-key is the label key that the selector applies to.

-true

-operator

-string

-operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.

-true

-PostgresCluster.status Parent

-PostgresClusterStatus defines the observed state of PostgresCluster

-Name

-Type

-Description

-Required

-conditions

-[]object

-conditions represent the observations of postgrescluster's current state.
-Known .status.conditions.type are: "PersistentVolumeResizing' "ProxyAvailable"

-false

-databaseRevision

-string

-Identifies the databases that have been installed into PostgreSQL.

-false

-instances

-Current state of PostgreSQL instances.

-false

-monitoring

-object

-Current state of PostgreSQL cluster monitoring tool configuration

-false

-observedGeneration

-integer

-observed Generation represents the .metadata.generation on which the status was based.

-false

-patroni

-object

-false

-pgbackrest

-object
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch. false key string key is the label key that the selector applies to. true operator string operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist. true PostgresCluster.status Parent PostgresClusterStatus defines the observed state of PostgresCluster Name Type Description Required conditions []object conditions represent the observations of postgrescluster's current state.
+Known .status.conditions.type are: "PersistentVolumeResizing", "ProxyAvailable" false instances []object Current state of PostgreSQL instances. false monitoring object Current state of PostgreSQL cluster monitoring tool configuration false observedGeneration integer observedGeneration represents the .metadata.generation on which the status was based. false patroni object false pgbackrest proxy startupInstance